digital-work-lab/literature-review-seminar/docs/protocol.md

 5. Contribution and Relevance

     - Potential to contribute meaningfully to academic research and/or practical applications.
-    - Clarity in articulatating the expected implications for the research field or areas of practice.
+    - Clarity in articulating the expected implications for the research field or areas of practice.

 ##  Protocol: Structure and Key Elements